masasdani/terraform-eks-tags/README.md

 ### **Resources**

-All the components inside Resource folder are related to AWS Services that related with application deployment, eg:
+All the components inside `Resources` folder are related to AWS Services that related with application deployment, eg:

 - EKS
 - EC2